Program Income and Cost Share

 generating a report every two weeks.
 The form is signed by the

-employee and the immediate supervisor and returned to SPS.
+employee and the immediate supervisor and returned to PAASFC.

 An Effort Distribution Report is a government